zerowastefestival/zerowastefestival.github.io/_posts/festival/2019-12-13-science-gallery.md

 ![Revived Yarn](/images/logos-external/logo-revived-yarn.png "Revived Yarn"){:style="float: top;margin-right: 10px;height: 150px;"}

-Revived Yarn is a community of knitters and crocheters who help to warm the homeless of Dublin.
+[Revived Yarn](https://www.revivedyarn.com/) is a community of knitters and crocheters who help to warm the homeless of Dublin.
 They upcycle leftovers of yarn into handmade garments donated directly to the homeless on the streets.
-Find out more about Revived Yarn on their [Facebook page](https://www.facebook.com/revivedyarn){:target="blank"}.
+Find out more about Revived Yarn on their website [www.revivedyarn.com](https://www.revivedyarn.com/) or [Facebook page](https://www.facebook.com/revivedyarn).

 ###	Seal Rescue Ireland